Transverse Surgery on Knots in Contact 3-Manifolds: Tight Surgeries

 In another direction, Baldwin and Etnyre \cite{BE:transverse} have defined an invariant $t(K)$ of a transverse knot $K$ in a contact manifold $\Mxi$.
 Given a standard neighbourhood $N$ of $K$ with boundary slope $a$, we extend their definition to include inadmissible transverse surgery and define

 When either the result is independent of the neighbourhood $N$, or $N$ is understood, we leave it off, and just right $t(K)$.

-From Lisca and Stipsicz \cite{LS:hf1}, we know examples in $S^3$ where $t(K) = \R\backslash\overline{tb}(L)$; for example, knots who have Legendrian approximations with $tb(L) = 2g(L)-1$, like the positive torus knots.
-The inadmissible half of $t(K)$ follows from \cite{LS:hf1}, and the admissible half follows from work of Etnyre, LaFountain, and Tosun \cite{ELT:cables} in the cases where the surgery is not representable by negative contact surgery.
-Given Theorem~\ref{thm:preserve tightness} and the results of Section~\ref{sec:OT surgeries}, we now have examples inside $S^3$ where $t(K)$ is not almost all of $\R$; for example, for negative torus knots, $t(K) = [-\infty,\overline{tb}(K)]$.
+From Lisca and Stipsicz \cite{LS:hf1}, we know examples in $S^3$ where $t(K,N) = \R\backslash\overline{tb}(L)$; for example, knots who have Legendrian approximations with $tb(L) = 2g(L)-1$, like the positive torus knots, and $N$ is a neighbourhood of a maximum $tb$ representative of $K$.
+The inadmissible half of $t(K,N)$ follows from \cite{LS:hf1}, and the admissible half follows from work of Etnyre, LaFountain, and Tosun \cite{ELT:cables} in the cases where the surgery is not representable by negative contact surgery.
+Given Theorem~\ref{thm:all OT surgeries}, we now have examples inside $S^3$ where $t(K,N)$ is not almost all of $\R$; for example, with Remark~\ref{overtwistedpositivesurgeries} for negative torus knots, we see that $t(K) = [-\infty,\overline{tb}(K))$ (the negative torus knots are uniformly thick, see \cite{EH:cables}, and so the result is independent of $N$).
 Thanks to Corollary~\ref{cor:contact width}, we have more information on this invariant for knots outside of $S^3$.